valevo/SABIO/plan.md

 ## SABIO: make social biases in heritage collections *more* accessible

 Four terms to be clarified:
-  - social biases: manfiest in essentially all of social and linguistic behaviours, require careful definition and especially strict delimitation
+  - social biases: manfiest in essentially all and any social and linguistic behaviours, require careful definition and especially strict delimitation
   - heritage collections: our scope is focused on museums' collections, specifically those of heritage museums, and the aspects and types of bias that mainly arise there
   - accessible: on one hand equivalent to *visible*, i.e. making bias (as a whole or in its instances) *searchable*, *quantifiable*, etc <br>
      on the other hand, accessibility is about understanding, i.e. providing *context*, *explanation*, *alternatives* to bias
   - *more*: realising that bias is ubiquitous and in the limit impossible to detect, we only require that SABIO *increases* visibility of social bias

 This is the central goal of SABIO, so we require this goal fulfilled by the MVP and all subsequent versions.
+The MVP and subsequent versions will differ only in extent

+Defining an MVP is therefore

 Note: The focus on museums' data actually makes the task *easier* -> data is curated, linked, properly archived